thomasdelmoro21/dS-Ease/README.md

 **Note**: A more recent Python version can lead to library incompatibilities.

 ## Installation
-**Note**: this is an installation example with a Linux OS and Cuda support v11.8, feel free to create your custom enviroment according to the dependencies described above.
+This is an installation example with a Linux OS and Cuda support v11.8.
+**Note**: For *Anaconda* environment, please refer to the [specific guide]() reported in the next section
 1. Clone the repository:
    ```bash
    git clone https://github.com/thomasdelmoro21/dS-Ease.git